 Several accomplishments illustrate Marillac’s service to Mesa County.
 It has been our privilege to understand the community’s greatest health care needs and respond in bold action.

 TODAY & TOMORROW

-What began as a small organization for the uninsured has grown into MarillacHealth, a well-known, dynamic health care organization that provides primary medical care, behavioral health care, a full scope of dental care, optical services and discounted eyeglasses.
+What began as a small organization for the uninsured has grown into MarillacHealth, a well-known, dynamic health care organization that provides primary medical care, behavioral health care, and a full scope of dental care.
 One of 1,400 Community Health Centers nationwide, annually MarillacHealth serves over 10,000 patients (birth to the end of life), warmly welcoming the uninsured and under-insured, homeless persons and migrant farmworkers, persons on Medicaid, Medicare and some private insurances.
 The caring spirit that gave rise to Marillac is steady and strong.
 Louise de Marillac would be pleased.